8a Program Eligibility – The $250,000 Adjusted Net Worth Requirement

 • Do you own a small business?

 If you answered “Yes” to each of the questions on the above 8a certification checklist, congratulations; you meet the basic requirements for 8a qualification.
 The next step in your 8a application is compiling your actual application documentation.
-As there is quite a bit of paperwork involved in this part of the application, we have developed an 8a Application Accelerator to help speed the process, and make sure you have everything you need.
+As there is quite a bit of paperwork involved in this part of the application.

 For our clients who are too busy running their businesses to complete the application themselves, we understand you don’t have time to look over the 8a checklist and that you would rather have a group of trusted 8a program experts more involved in your application.
 Cloveer offers other services including an 8a Application Review, and for those who would like their entire 8a application completed and approved in record time, a full 8a Application Completion Service.